Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 This tradition may share some similarities to other cultures in the world, since cleaning up is often thought to help welcome the days ahead.

-Some families choose to throw away things that are needed or that have gone unused for a long time, while some go as far as to throw out old things and replace them as a symbol of a fresh start in New Year.
+Some families choose to throw away things that aren’t needed or that have gone unused for a long time, while some go as far as to throw out old things and replace them as a symbol of a fresh start.

 7. Uranai (占い)